-a.
-When a State Agency Has Authority: Apply Title 24 Parts 2, 2.5, 3, 4, 5, 9, 10 and 11 provisions that are adopted by the state agencies having authority for the project's building occupancy, features or equipment.
+- a.
+When a State Agency Has Authority: Apply Title 24 Parts 2, 2.5, 3, 4, 5, 7, 9, 10 and 11 provisions (model code language and amendments) that are adopted by the state agencies having authority for the project's building occupancy, features or equipment.
 The Matrix Adoption Tables identify each adopted section or subsection of the code and the state agency, if any.
 Apply the provisions of Title 24 Parts 1, 6, 8, and 12 as explained in the preamble pages of each of these parts.
-These parts do not have Matrix Adoption Tables.

-- b.
-When No State Agency Has Authority: Apply the published model code provisions when there is no state agency with authority for the project's building occupancy, features or equipment. - 4.
+These parts do not have Matrix Adoption Tables. - b.
+When No State Agency Has Authority: Apply the published model code provisions when there is no state agency with authority for the project's building occupancy, features or equipment.
+See Adoptions for Specific Buildings below for explanations and examples. - 4.
 Apply Local Amendments: Apply local amendments to building standards (ordinance requirements) that have been lawfully adopted, filed with the appropriate state agency, and are effective on the date of application for a construction permit.
 See Local Code Adoption in this guide for information regarding local amendments.

-An accomplished user of Title 24 will become familiar with the use of Matrix Adoption Tables and the responsibilities and authority of various state agencies.
+An accomplished user of Title 24 will become familiar with the use of Matrix Adoption Tables, banners and the responsibilities and authority of various state agencies.
 With this knowledge, determinations of adoption and application of code provisions can be made quickly and accurately.